 -“There is something inside you that is greater than any obstacle”

 -Christian D. Larson

 (Excerpt from my favorite quote, which helped me a lot abroad and before and now in life, and I also got it tattooed on me in Thailand)

-Aminah King is a dual major in Criminal Justice and Political Science at the University of Nevada, Reno.
-She’s an alumna of the Chiang Mai, Thailand program.
-Aminah is a first-gen student, a Black Student Organization member, pre-law fraternity Phi Alpha Delta member, and a consultant at the University writing/speaking center.
+Ami King is a dual major in Criminal Justice and Political Science at the University of Nevada, Reno.
+Ami is an alumna of the Chiang Mai, Thailand program, as well as a first-gen student, a Black Student Organization member, pre-law fraternity Phi Alpha Delta member, and a consultant at the University writing/speaking center.